akhealth/RFP-ARIES-Support/Attachment 09 IT Reference A - DHSS IT Requirements Agile Acquisition.md

   - A complete State Security Plan Framework (Attachment H) for review and approval by the Department Security Office.

-  - The Security Plan (Attachment G) shall be compliant with, and reference (where appropriate) all State (enterprise) and DHSS IT Security Policies and all applicable State and Federal IT legislation.
+  - The Security Plan shall be compliant with, and reference (where appropriate) all State (enterprise) and DHSS IT Security Policies and all applicable State and Federal IT legislation.
 The State will facilitate the development and approval